 The first Public Open House was held on November 29, 2017 to introduce the project and present the Zoning Issues and Analysis Report.

-A second Public Open House is being scheduled for November 8, 2018 to summarize the findings of the Draft Technical Papers and the Draft Zoning Strategy Report, and seek input.
+A second Public Open House was held on November 8, 2018 to summarize the findings of the Draft Technical Papers and the Draft Zoning Strategy Report, and seek input.
 These reports are linked above.

 Want to Provide Input?